SamridhiRaturi17/excel-project/README.md

-Sales Analytics Dashboard | Excel BI Project
-📊 Built using Pivot Tables, Charts & Data Analysis Techniques 🔍 Key Insights Uncovered:
+This is a Sales Analytics Dashboard | Excel BI Project 📊 Built using Pivot Tables, Charts & Data Analysis Techniques 🔍 Key Insights Uncovered: